Why obesity increases the risk for severe COVID

 Ways to protect your health

 For many, this is easier said than done.
-Losing weight and getting enough exercise can be hard even in normal times.
-COVID-19 hasn’t made it any easier.
-But incorporating some small, manageable healthy adjustments into your routine is a start and could help.
+Losing weight and getting enough exercise may require lifestyle changes and developing some new habits.
+But incorporating some small, manageable healthy adjustments into your routine is a good start.
+Small steps can lead to bigger improvements over time.

 Article sources open article sources